Beyond-Notability/bn_framework/src/events-networks.md

 An experimental interactive network graph created from the events data at [BN Notes events analysis](https://beyond-notability.github.io/bn_notes/posts/events-2024-02-26/).

-Links have been created between women on the basis of attendance *at the same event* instance (fuller nerdy explanation at the BN Notes post but this meant a one-off event like a named conference or one dated occurrence of a recurring event like an annual meeting).

 - Size of nodes reflects a person's number of event attendances.
 - Width of connecting lines reflects the number of connections between a pair.
 (NB in this particular graph very few people have more than one or two connections)